toddy86/dequincey.blog/_posts/2018-08-01-data-science-resources.md

 categories: projects
 ---

-An living and ever changing library of useful technologies, libraries and platforms for data science.
+A living and ever changing library of useful technologies, libraries and platforms for data science.

 <!-- more -->